-This programme aims to prepare students to become experts in designing, analysing and evaluating public policies in both developed and developing countries.
-It combines rigorous training in analytical and quantitative economic methods with an emphasis on both policy and practice.
+The PPD Master prepares students to become experts in designing, analyzing and evaluating public policies in both developed and developing countries.
+It relies on a rigorous training in analytical and quantitative economic methods.

 First Year - M1: